anymod/guide/docs/guide/image-gallery.md

 <img src="https://res.cloudinary.com/component/image/upload/v1538094487/form-02_rjan9p.png">

-Adding the Anymod script and the mod tag to your page will cause the gallery to appear:
+Adding the AnyMod script and the mod tag to your page will cause the gallery to appear:

 ```html
 <!-- Image gallery -->